ericmj/tutorial/lab2/README.md

 Start an interactive shell with the modules in your project available with `$ iex -S mix`, your code can be tested from the shell.

   1. Implement the `leave/2` function.
-Raise an error if the user leaving was not previously a member of the function.
+Raise an error if the user leaving was not previously a member of the room.

   2. Implement the `new_message/3` function.
 A suggestion for the message type is to use a map with the fields `:user` and `:text`.

   3. Implement the function `messages_by_user/2`.
 Return all messages authored by the given user.

 ##### Advanced user problems (if you have more time)